-The scale and specialised nature of the development, the mix of uses and the highly strategic position, at the heart of the ‘Golden Triangle’ and at the centre of the ‘Oxford to Cambridge Arc’ will enable Aylesbury Vale Enterprise Zone to challenge internationally as a major new employment location over the coming years.
+The scale and specialised nature of the development, the mix of uses, and the highly strategic position, at the centre of the Oxford – Cambridge Arc is enabling Buckinghamshire Enterprise Zone to challenge internationally as a major new employment location over the coming years.

 Enterprise Zones are an important part of the Government’s programme to devolve responsibility for leadership of local growth and provide a powerful tool for Local Enterprise Partnerships to develop their local economy.